Overview

 Introduction

-Croatia and Greece look quite close together on a large scale map of Europe.
+Croatia and Greece look quite close together on a map of Europe.
 This encourages many people to plan a holiday that combines both countries, on the assumption that getting from one to the other will be simple and speedy.
 In fact a journey between these two countries by sea or land is likely to involve at least 24 hours of travel.
 Depending on which regions in each country you want to visit, it could be a lot more than that.
 Of course you can always fly, but even flying often turns out to be more time-consuming and expensive than many travellers expect.
 For many people there is no obvious "best" option; hopefully the advice on this page will help you to choose a route that fits with your plans.

 The best way to travel between Greece and Croatia is... as slowly as possible.
 The other Balkan countries may not benefit from tourist industry hype to the same degree as those two, but they all have plenty of things to see.
 With a week or more at your disposal you can travel at a relaxed pace, visiting places that are just as memorable as anywhere in Croatia or Greece.
 If you don't have that much time to spare but still want a two-country holiday, perhaps you could change your plans and combine two adjacent countries - Croatia and Montenegro, for example, or Greece and Bulgaria.
 If any of those options appeal to you, the other pages in this site have lots of suggestions for places to visit.
 In the remainder of this page I assume that you really do want to travel more or less directly between Greece and Croatia.